mheap/nexmo-developer/_documentation/en/voice/sip/concepts/programmable-sip.md

 You can use the Voice API NCCO `connect` action to connect a call to your SIP endpoints.

-You may also send Custom SIP Headers to your SIP endpoints using the VAPI NCCO `connect` action.
+You may also send Custom SIP Headers to your SIP endpoints using the Voice API NCCO `connect` action.

 The detailed documentation is [here](/voice/voice-api/ncco-reference#connect).